- Timeline History of Redwater Creek Steam and Heritage Society Inc trading as Sheffield Steam and Heritage Centre.

 Work for the Dole recommenced after a 6 month layoff and work was undertaken on the Dulverton Station and more concreting.

-Running days resumed in March 2020 and have continued throughout the year.
+Running days resumed in March 2021 and have continued throughout the year.

 The sawmill was moved in many pieces onto the site to start the Heritage Timber Industry display and a grant for $105K was lodged but was unfortunately not successful.
 This facility has been planned for many years and will be a wonderful feature when it is completed.
-It is on hold until finding will allow for its reconstruction.
+It is on hold until funding will allow for its reconstruction.

 The heritage fleet grows again with the addition of two engines on along term loan from the National Trust – a Marshall Traction Engine and an Aveling and Porter Steam Roller.